 Gevi 4-in-1 Smart Pour-Over Coffeemaker with Built-in-grinder

 - Top-notch commercial burr grinder – the built-in grinder is amazing.
-It comes with 60 mm flat burrs and 51 grind settings that deliver an outstanding grind consistency.
-Arguably, it represents more than half of the value of this coffeemaker, and it makes a huge difference in terms of taste and aroma.
+It has 60 mm flat burrs and 51 grind settings that deliver an outstanding grind consistency.
+Arguably, it represents more than half of this coffeemaker’s value, making a huge difference in taste, aroma, and price.

 - Outstanding precision – this super-automatic coffeemaker calibrates brewing and grinding accurately, using a built-in scale and a powerful system to adjust in real-time.